- Written by Dr.Mehmet Demircioglu

 For sleep, use support rather than pressure.
 A pillow should support the neck and head without pressing hard against fresh donor wounds.
 The position should feel stable, not forced.

 If sleeping upright is causing neck strain, adjust the support gradually.
-The aim is protected healing, not suffering through an impossible position.
+The purpose is protected healing, not suffering through an impossible position.

-What I do not want is a patient forcing himself into severe discomfort and then sleeping wildly from exhaustion.
+You should not force yourself into severe discomfort and then sleep wildly from exhaustion.
 Recovery should be protective, but it should also be practical enough to follow.
+If you use CPAP or have sleep apnea, that practicality becomes part of the surgical plan before the first night.

 Can poor sleep slow my recovery?

 Poor sleep can make recovery feel harder.
 It can increase irritability, anxiety, pain sensitivity, and the urge to inspect the scalp repeatedly.
-It may not destroy grafts by itself, but it can make the patient behave less calmly.
+It may not destroy grafts by itself, but it can make careful behavior harder.

 Good sleep after surgery is not about luxury.
 It is part of practical recovery.
-A patient who sleeps better usually follows instructions more patiently and touches the scalp less.
+When you sleep better, it is usually easier to follow instructions patiently and touch the scalp less.

 Prepare the room before surgery if possible.
 Use clean pillow covers.
 Keep water nearby.
 Place the phone away from the bed if late night research makes anxiety worse.
 Make the safe position easy.